-The Canadian Armed Forces (CAF) Pension Plans provide you, as a member, with a retirement income payable upon release from the CAF.
+The Canadian Armed Forces (CAF) Pension Plans provide you, as a member, with peace of mind today and for years to come.

 The CAF Plan Enrolment Information Package is available for new or re-enrolled members and will be mailed to you by the Government of Canada Pension Centre.
 Some aspects of the plan are time-sensitive, so it's suggested that you review this document as soon as possible.

-As a member of the Regular Force, you accumulate both pensionable service and Canadian Forces (CF) service.
+As a contributor under the Regular Force Pension Plan, you accumulate both pensionable service and Canadian Forces (CF) service.
 Combined, they determine your benefit eligibility under the Regular Force Pension Plan.

 Pensionable service determines the type and the amount of the benefit.
 While a given period of service may or may not be pensionable, only paid days of service are considered CF service.

-CF service is used to determine if you are eligible for an unreduced pension at release.
+CF service is used to determine when you join the Regular Force Pension Plan and if you are eligible for an unreduced pension at release.

 Listed below are some common questions and answers that may be of interest to you as a member of the CAF.